ooookai/Camera-Vision-Web/README.md

 Developer the web to try the *Google Cloud Vision API*

 ##Process
-Use camera of your device to take a picture, and then transfer it to try Google Cloud Vision API. (*iOS is not allowed to get camera auth*)
+Use camera of your device to take a picture, and then transfer it to try Google Cloud Vision API. (*Camera is only for Android, iOS is not allowed camera permission*)

 ##Demo
 [Demo on Github Page](http://ooookai.github.io/Camera-Vision-Web)